 Separate genes encoding reduced susceptibility to biocides and antimicrobial agents can be linked on a mobile genetic element.
-Selection for one resistance gene will also select for the other resistance gene(s) and multiple resistances may be transferred in a single event .
+Selection for one resistance gene will also select for the other resistance gene(s) and multiple resistances may be transferred in a single event 35.

-The various qac genes have been found to be associated with different mobile genetic elements including plasmids and integrons. qacA/B is predominantly located on the S. aureus pSK1 family of multi-resistance plasmids, encoding resistance to aminoglycosides and trimethoprim, and on $\beta$ -lactamase/heavy metal resistance plasmids (pSK57) .
-The smr genes are typically located on the small plasmid pSK89 and on large, conjugative multi-resistance plasmids, such as pSK41 and pJE1 that also encode resistance to several antimicrobial agents within the class of aminoglycosides and trimethoprim in the case of pJE1 .
-The smr gene has also been found on a plasmid (pLW1043) isolated from a high-level vancomycin-resistant clinical isolate of S. aureus .
-This plasmid included antimicrobial resistance determinants to vancomycin (located on transposon Tn156), $\beta$ -lactams, gentamicin and trimethoprim and had homologous regions to the pSK1 and pSK41 family of multi-resistance plasmids .
+The various qac genes have been found to be associated with different mobile genetic elements including plasmids and integrons. qacA/B is predominantly located on the S. aureus pSK1 family of multi-resistance plasmids, encoding resistance to aminoglycosides and trimethoprim, and on β -lactamase/heavy metal resistance plasmids (pSK57) 92 .
+The smr genes are typically located on the small plasmid pSK89 and on large, conjugative multi-resistance plasmids, such as pSK41 and pJE1 that also encode resistance to several antimicrobial agents within the class of aminoglycosides and trimethoprim in the case of pJE1 57,93 .
+The smr gene has also been found on a plasmid (pLW1043) isolated from a high-level vancomycin-resistant clinical isolate of S. aureus 68 .
+This plasmid included antimicrobial resistance determinants to vancomycin (located on transposon Tn156), β -lactams, gentamicin and trimethoprim and had homologous regions to the pSK1 and pSK41 family of multi-resistance plasmids 68 .

 Integrons are a group of mobile genetic elements that are widespread among Enterobacteriaceae and other Gram-negative bacteria.
-The most described type of integrons is the Class 1 integrons that comprise a 3'-conserved segment including the qacE $\Delta 1$ and sul1 (encoding sulphonamide resistance) genes.
-Integrons are able to incorporate single or multiple gene cassettes encoding resistance to a wide range of antimicrobial agents and classes, including resistance to the $\beta$ -lactams, aminoglycosides, trimethoprim, and chloramphenicol .
-Furthermore, the majority of gene cassettes lack a promoter upstream of the coding region and therefore depend on expression of the integron that relies on the promoter in the 5'-conserved segment .
-Expression of the antimicrobial resistance determinants and the qacE $\Delta 1$ gene can therefore be co-expressed.
-The qacF gene has also been found to reside on a Class 1 integron in addition to the qacE $\Delta 1$ . qacI was identified on a Class 1 integron containing nine different genes encoding antimicrobial resistance to the class of $\beta$ -lactams, aminoglycosides, phenicol, rifamycins, and sulphonamides in addition to the QAC resistance gene.
-The integron was located on a transposon residing in a plasmid and might therefore be easy disseminated among enterobacterial strains .
+The most described type of integrons is the Class 1 integrons that comprise a 3'-conserved segment including the $qacE\Delta l$ and sull (encoding sulphonamide resistance) genes.
+Integrons are able to incorporate single or multiple gene cassettes encoding resistance to a wide range of antimicrobial agents and classes, including resistance to the β -lactams, aminoglycosides, trimethoprim, and chloramphenicol 94.
+Furthermore, the majority of gene cassettes lack a promoter upstream of the coding region and therefore depend on expression of the integron that relies on the promoter in the 5'-conserved segment 94.
+Expression of the antimicrobial resistance determinants and the $qacE\Delta 1$ gene can therefore be co-expressed.
+The qacF gene has also been found to reside on a Class 1 integron in addition to the $qacE\Delta 1$ 59. qacI was identified on a Class 1 integron containing nine different genes encoding antimicrobial resistance to the class of β -lactams, aminoglycosides, phenicol, rifampin, and sulphonamides in addition to the QAC resistance gene.
+The integron was located on a transposon residing in a plasmid and might therefore be easy disseminated among enterobacterial strains 62.